apache/arrow/dev/tasks/README.md

 ### Queue

-Because of the nature of how the CI services work, the scheduling of jobs through an additional git repository, which acts like a job queue for the tasks.
+Because of the nature of how the CI services work, the scheduling of jobs happens through an additional git repository, which acts like a job queue for the tasks.
-A job is a git commit on a particular git branch, containing only the required configuration file to run the CI build (currently `.travis.yml` or `appveyor.yml`).
+A job is a git commit on a particular git branch, containing only the required configuration file to run the requested build (currently `.travis.yml` or `appveyor.yml`).

 ### Scheduler

-[Crossbow.py](crossbow.py) handles the versioning, configuration rendering, git commit creation and pushing the changes.
+[Crossbow.py](crossbow.py) handles version generation, task rendering and submission.
+The tasks are defined in `tasks.yml`

 ## Install